FRAMEWORK

 Running your own show.
 Curious about AI, time-poor, building or running a small business.
 You've tried Claude or ChatGPT, maybe a few tools.
 Results are real but patchy.

-- • Where do I start with a working AgentOS, however small-
+- • Where do I start with a working operating model, however small?

 For small domain-led practices